troelsbjerre/pint/README.md

 ## Caveats

 The compiler is written in Dart, but is otherwise entirely (s)elf contained.
-There is currently very little feedback in terms of static analysis, so it is highly recommended to compile to python (by specifying a `.py` file as output:
+It supports functions (with multiple arguments and multiple return values), but other than that, it is only a small step beyond an assembler.
+It cannot parse complicated expressions; most lines of code are one-to-one IntCode instructions There is currently very little feedback in terms of static analysis, so it is highly recommended to compile to python (by specifying a `.py` file as output:
 `pintc source.pint target.py`) and using tools for python to debug.
 For most